codewizard13/ehw-cheatsheets/how-to/wp-create-cpt.md

 ![Our wiki CPT plugin on the Plugins page after adding other plugin details](/_pix/screens/screen-wpadmin-plugins__custom-plugin_02.jpg)

+**Note**: *The Author URI doesn't require the "https" part, and URLS are not case sensiteve, so I use upper camel to make the individual words in the URL stand out better.*

 ## Generate the Custom Post Type Plugin Code

 Next, navigate to https://metabox.io/post-type-generator/.
 Let's create a custom post type for a knowledgebase / wiki.
 The post type is often called "doc" or "article" or even "kb".
 We'll call ours "doc" because it's short and makes sense.
 But, basically a doc is a wiki article.